 The Fund's interest rate risk arises from borrowings and cash holdings.
 Interest rate swaps have the economic effect of converting borrowings from floating rates to fixed rates or from fixed to floating.
-The Fund has entered into an interest rate swap contract with a notional principal amount of \$13,600,000 which expires in June 2019.
-Under the interest rate swap contract, the Fund agrees with the other party to exchange, at specified intervals, the difference between fixed contract rates and floating-rate interest amounts calculated by reference to an agreed notional principal amount.
+The Fund has entered into an interest rate swap contract with a notional principal amount of \$13,600,000 which expired in June 2019.

+Under the interest rate swap contracts, the Fund agreed with the other party to exchange, at specified intervals, the difference between fixed contract rates and floating-rate interest amounts calculated by reference to an agreed notional principal amount.
+During the year ended 30 June 2019 the Fund entered into an additional swap starting on 5 July 2019 and expiring on 5 June 2021 with a notional face value of \$25,000,000 at a fixed rate of 1.62%.